 - Livability and Interior Space

 Given Zpacks’ focus on minimalism, it’s no surprise that the Duplex tent is extremely light and packable.
 At 1 pound 5 ounces (with stakes and using two trekking poles for support) and 1 pound 14.6 ounces with stakes and the Freestanding Flex Kit (the version we tested here), it's one of the few two-person tents on the market to come in under 2 pounds.
-The Duplex Flex easily undercuts other ultralight, pole-supported models like the Big Agnes Tiger Wall UL2 (2 lbs.
+The Duplex Flex easily undercuts other ultralight, pole-supported models like the Big Agnes Tiger Wall UL2 (minimum weight: 2 lbs.
 3 oz.) and Tarptent Double Rainbow (2 lbs.
-7.8 oz.), while comparing favorably in usable interior space.
-The new Hyperlite Dirigo 2 weighs 1 pound 12 ounces total, while some of the latest Big Agnes carbon options come in lighter, including the Fly Creek HV Carbon (1 lb.
+10 oz.), while comparing favorably in usable interior space.
+The Hyperlite Dirigo 2 weighs 1 pound 12 ounces total, while some of the latest Big Agnes carbon options come in lighter, including the Fly Creek HV Carbon (1 lb.
 2 oz.) and Tiger Wall Carbon (1 lb.
 6 oz.).
 That said, both Big Agnes tents feature much thinner fabrics on the floor and rainfly, which greatly increases their fragility.

 Packed size often correlates with weight, and the Duplex Flex packs down to about the size of a small sleeping bag (there was room to spare in its included 7 x 13-inch stuff sack).
 Even with the addition of tent poles, the entire set-up was easily stowed away: the tent body rolled neatly into its sack, and the carbon poles folded down to about 17 inches upright, which stuffed nicely inside my pack.
 All told, it was one of the easiest tents to carry that we've ever used.